 Watershed Management Program (EWMP) Group, which includes the City of Santa Clarita, Los Angeles County, and Los Angeles County Flood Control District.
-The area of responsibility for the EWMP is larger than the Santa Clara River Watershed Area but does not overlap with any other SCWP Watershed Area.
+The EWMP's area of responsibility is larger than the Santa Clara River Watershed Area but does not overlap with any other SCWP Watershed Area.